 Ultrasound Germantown MD

-If you need ultrasound near Germantown MD, our office is ready for your call.
+If you need an ultrasound in Germantown MD, our office is ready for your call.
 As has been noted, we offer highly professional services.
 In addition to the technical aspects, our employees are also trained to communicate well with patients so that they may provide the best service possible.

 Ever wondered why pregnant women get ultrasounds rather than x-rays?
-An ultrasound is safer for the baby due to a lack of radiation.
+Ultrasound is safer for the baby due to a lack of radiation.
 Ultrasounds (also known as sonography) can diagnose the causes of swelling, pain, or infection in a patient.